 Some people just created multiple Facebook pages in several languages.

 If you look at creators like Carlos Ruas you’ll see that the guy has took it to the next level: he not only created different pages for Portuguese and French but also different pages for each one of his comic series (also translated in Portuguese and French).

-Not that many artists would go to such an extent as of making 2 completely separate websites for the sake of bilingual content!
+Not that many artists would go to such an extent for the sake of bilingual content!

 His Facebook pages aren’t connected apart from the copyright impressum and they all perform pretty good considering that the same person is behind them all.

-Apart from the logistic behind such a huge social media effort (at that point the you can’t probably do it without automation or the help of somebody), if this is something that you think might allow you to grow your comic audience, just go for that.
+Apart from the logistic behind such a huge social media effort (at the point you can safely assume that there’s more than one person in the team), if this is something that you think will allow you to grow your comic audience, just go for it.